 Queueing theory has diverse and widespread applications across various sectors, offering valuable insights for customer satisfaction and operational efficiency.
 Queueing theory has been used in banking, telecommunications, hospitals, parks, offices, manufacturing industries, educational institutions, saloons, etc. One practical example can be seen in the context of a theater.
 In this setting, customers seeking to purchase tickets can be divided into two groups: low-priority customers like adults, and high-priority customers like kids, VIPs, senior citizens, etc. These groups are processed according to a priority rule; high-priority customers are given precedence in getting service at the ticket counter.
 In the case where a customer is unsuccessful in getting a ticket during their initial attempts, the system allows revisiting the facility at the ticket counter.
-The revisit facility not only enhances customer groups to manage resources effectively.
+The revisit facility not only enhances customer satisfaction but also emphasizes the importance of prioritizing particular customer groups to manage resources effectively.
 By applying appropriate priority and feedback mechanisms, service providers can better balance customer demand with available resources, reduce wait duration, and increase overall satisfaction.